maliMirkec/personal-website/site/articles/roadmap-september-2018.md

   - freelance
   - remote work
 thumbnail: Roadmap_September_2018_njrqcl
-description: I have built this roadmap to remind myself how important is to have a plan for a career.
+old_description: I have built this roadmap to remind myself how important is to have a plan for a career.
 It doesn't matter if I don't fulfill every objective, as long as I am keeping track of the vision.
+description: I built a career roadmap to remind myself of the importance of planning.
+Keeping track of the vision is key, even if not every goal is met.
 type: articles-item
 sections2:
   - type: banner-beta